 It is also essential that you have some knowledge of basic grammar terminology such as: a verb, a noun and conjugation.
 It would be helpful if you had knowledge of more intermediate grammar terminology such as: dative, accusative, subordinate and main clause.

 How will I be taught, and will there be any work outside the class?

 Our courses are characterised by spoken interaction and communication.
 Typical activities include pair work, group work, role plays and games.
 A range of resources will be used to support your learning including presentations, hand-outs, and audio-visual material.

 Are there any other costs?
 Is there anything I need to bring?

 Based on the coursebook Willkommen 2, German intermediate course and the accompanying Activity Book.
 Discount may be available at The European Bookshop - http://www.europeanbookshop.com (020 7734 5259).
 Check with store re discount availability.

 When I've finished, what course can I do next?

-German 3 lower module 2.
-Please, enrol early to avoid disappointment.
+German 3 lower: module 2.
+Please enrol as early as possible to avoid disappointment.

 Friederike, a native speaker of German, became interested in teaching when she moved to the UK.
 After a career change, Friederike undertook an MA in Education, and became a qualified teacher in post-compulsory education.
 As well as having managed language departments, Friederike is experienced in teaching adults from varying backgrounds and levels.
 Friederike says: “I have gained a greater understanding of my own language through the teaching of German to adults – finding new approaches to best share this knowledge is a continuing journey for me.
 It is so satisfying to see learners progressing and gaining more confidence, particularly in their speaking skills.
 Many students have turned their learning into a life passion!’’